Questions about tuition, fees, and I-20s

 Q. I would like to receive an I-20 from Xavier to get my student visa.
 How should I complete my financial statement?

 A. Complete the Xavier University application form, and the two-part financial statement.
 On the financial statement, a specific dollar amount must be listed (See the "Total for I-20" line above) and all documents must be official.
 An I-20 will be mailed after a student is accepted.
 Link to How to Apply for more information.
 The Office of International Student Services has other important information about getting an I-20 and a visa.

 Q. Will I need to buy health insurance?

 A. Yes.
-If you enter the United States on a student (F-1 or J-1) visa, you are required to purchase Xavier University student health insurance.
-The insurance is not expensive, especially compared to policies that students sometimes buy overseas.
-Insurance costs are included in the list of estimated living expenses.
+If you enter the United States on a student (F-1 or J-1) visa, It is Xavier University's policy that you are required to purchase health insurance.
+Insurance costs are included in our published list of estimated living expenses.